-Sparta was one of the most famous city-states of the ancient world and left not only a mark in our historic records, but its very culture at the heart of modern language – the English word ‘Spartan’ reflecting their very way of life – simple, basic, severe.
+Sparta was one of the most famous city-states of the ancient world.
+It not only left a mark in our historic records, but its very culture at the heart of modern language, with the English word ‘Spartan‘ reflecting their very way of life – simple, basic, severe.

 Rising to power in the late 7th Century BC, Sparta produced the most powerful land-army of the Hellenic world.
 Spartan soldiers led the Greek coalition during the Greco-Persian War, becoming legendary in their heroic last stand at Thermopylae and the eventual victory of the Greeks at Plataea.